Fundamental Rights Protection

 Please refer to the following link for further Lab policy protections:

-University of California Protections
+University of California Principles of Community

 The University of California Office of the President (UCOP) is committed to promoting an environment that supports every person in an atmosphere of mutual respect, cooperation, professionalism, and fairness.
 Realization of this commitment requires awareness and active participation by every member of our community.